 Some answers can be gleaned from the postings on the Pittsburgh Jazz Network.

 For almost 100 years the Pittsburgh region has been a metacenter of jazz originality that is second to no other in the history of jazz.
 One of the best kept secrets in jazz folklore, the Pittsburgh Jazz Legacy has heretofore remained mythical.
 We have dubbed it “the greatest story never told” since it has not been represented in writing before now in such a way as to be accessible to anyone seeking to know more about it.
 When it was happening, little did we know how priceless the memories would become when the times were gone.

 Today jazz is still king in Pittsburgh, with events, performances and activities happening all the time.
 The Pittsburgh Jazz Network is dedicated to celebrating and showcasing the places, artists and fans that carry on the legacy of Pittsburgh's jazz heritage.

-Roger Barbour Jazz Quartet playing at Nola in the Square on Saturday November 10th from 8pm till 11pm featuring Mark Strickland on piano, Bob Insco on bass, Vince Taglieri on drums, myself Roger Barbour on trumpet and Fleugelhorn and blues singer Barbara Ray on vocals.
-W'ell be jammin" Hope to see you thereSee More
+Roger Barbour Jazz Quartet at Nola on the Square on Saturday, August 29th featuring Kevin Clark on piano, Vince Taglieri on drums, Bob Insko on bass, myself Roger on trumpet and flugelhorn and Barbara Ray ( Ms "B") on vocalsSee More

 Thank you!
 Barbara for thinking of me again, sorry I could not make as my daughter had a graduation ceremony that weekend but please keep me posted of your events so that I can check you out in the future!